 - Done Native HTTP logging – the 2021.4.2 release added native, resource-efficient logging functionality - based on the popularity of the BApps Logger++ and Flow.

 - Done DOM testing tools – The 2021.7 release added DOM Invader - a powerful new tool to make testing manually for DOM XSS much simpler.
-[This is currently on our early adopter's track, and is expected to go to the stable channel soon].

 - WIP Burp Intruder – Work is underway on various enhancements based on user feedback, including new payload types, new options for payload placement, richer analysis of attack results, and incremental saving of data.